Federal Creosote Superfund site: Company history

 The Federal Creosoting Company was a wood treatment facility.
 They treated railroad ties and telephone poles.
 The site had a number of buildings and above ground tanks that contained creosote.
 The creosote went into two lagoons and the treated wood would drip into the soil.

 Superfund designation

 State intervention

 In 1996 when homeowners were living at the site, a man discovered a tar like substance coming from his sump pump.
 It was soon discovered to be creosote, which is considered a hazardous chemical.
 This brought attention to the EPA of the issues left behind from the Federal Creosote Site.
 They started to test the surrounding areas and found creosote in 31 of the 137 homes.
-In response, by 1998 the site was proposed to the National Priorities List by the EPA.
-In 1999 it made it onto the list.
+In response, by 1998 the site was proposed to the National Priorities List by the United States Environmental Protection Agency and it was added the following year.
 Eight months later EPA decided their course of action and two days later they started the cleanup.
 Homes and businesses needed to be relocated during this time.
 Public funds helped to fund all of the work that was done.